“Earning Your Expert Soldier Badge Starts at Your Unit”

 |0

-This work, “Earning Your Expert Soldier Badge Starts at Your Unit” [Image 4 of 4], by SPC John Lytle, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, “Earning Your Expert Soldier Badge Starts at Your Unit”, by MAJ Thomas Cieslak, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT